Assistant Professor of Communication and African and African Diaspora Studies, Boston College

-Anjali Vats teaches courses in the areas of race, rhetoric, law, and media studies.
+Anjali Vats is Assistant Professor of Communication and African and African Diaspora Studies at Boston College.
+She teaches courses in the areas of race, rhetoric, law, and media studies.
 Her research is focused on rhetorics of race in law and popular culture.

 She has published articles in the Quarterly Journal of Speech and Communication, Culture & Critique.
 She is currently working on a monograph entitled Created Differences: Intellectual Property and the Formation of Race and National Identity in “Post-Racial” America, which considers how political, popular, and legal discourse about copyrights, trademark, and patents is used to create and manage racial and national identities in the United States and globally.